Monkeyboyandpandamix/guardiapasszip-main/README.md

 ### How It Works

 1. **Master Password** — On login, the user provides a master password.
 This password is used as the input to key derivation.
-The default is `admin123` — it should be changed immediately after setup.
+The default is `admin123` on first run and should be changed immediately.
-2. **Key Derivation** — PBKDF2-SHA256 with 100,000 iterations and a fixed salt derives a 256-bit AES key from the master password.
+2. **Key Derivation** — PBKDF2-SHA256 with 100,000 iterations derives a 256-bit AES key from the master password.
+New installs use a generated per-device KDF salt.
 3. **Encrypt on Save** — When a credential is added to the vault, the password field is encrypted with AES-GCM-256 using a random 96-bit IV.
 The IV is prepended to the ciphertext and the result is Base64-encoded.
 The encrypted data is then sent to the Express backend and stored in PostgreSQL.
 4. **Decrypt on Use** — When autofill or viewing is requested, the ciphertext is retrieved from the database, decoded, the IV is split from the payload, and AES-GCM decryption produces the original password — all in the browser.
 5. **Re-Encryption on Password Change** — Changing the master password first decrypts all entries with the old key, then updates the master password, then re-encrypts every entry with the new key.
 If re-encryption fails mid-process, some entries may need manual recovery.

+### Master Key Handling (Current)

+- The app uses a verifier-hash + runtime session key model for master password checks.
+- The runtime master secret is session-scoped while unlocked.
+- Legacy installs are migrated automatically after successful login.

 ### Key Cache